 Back to work

 You’ll notice some common themes with all of these activities: wear a mask, wash your hands, and stay 6 feet away from others.
-Until there is an effective treatment or vaccine for COVID-19, the best way to stay healthy is to avoid exposure to the COVID-19 virus as much as possible.
+Until the vaccine is widely available or there is an effective treatment for COVID-19, the best way to stay healthy is to avoid exposure to the COVID-19 virus as much as possible.